kryptokrona/kryptokrona-docs/docs/guides/mining/CPU-Solo-Mining.md

 ---
-title: Solo-mining TurtleCoin
+title: Solo-mining Kryptokrona
 ---

-Solo-mining TurtleCoin means that you, alone, try to find the next block.
+Solo-mining Kryptokrona means that you, alone, try to find the next block.
 **It is extremely hard, and not recommended** - try our [other guides](Mining) if you want a more steady flow of TRTL.
 Solo-mining is limited to *only your CPU*.